python/cpython/Doc/library/idle.rst

 With IDLE's Shell, one enters, edits, and recalls complete statements.
 Most consoles and terminals only work with a single physical line at a time.

-If one pastes more that one statement into Shell, Shell ignores anything past the first statement.
+When one pastes code into Shell, it is not compiled and possibly executed until one hits :kbd:`Return`.
+One may edit pasted code first.

-The editing features described above work when entering code interactively.
+If one pastes more that one statement into Shell, the result will be a :exc:`SyntaxError` when multiple statements are compiled as if they were one.

+The editing features described in previous subsections work when entering code interactively.
 IDLE's Shell window also responds to the following keys.

 * :kbd:`C-c` interrupts executing command